raspberrypilearning/world-builder/en/step_3.md

 --- task ---

 **Choose:** How will your player move?
-+ If you have chosen the Cat or Raccoon model, then you can reuse your 'PlayerController' movement script and 'IdleWalk' animator.
++ If you have chosen the Cat or Raccoon model, then you can reuse your PlayerController movement script and IdleWalk animator.
-+ If you have chosen the Car01 or Car02 model, you can reuse your 'PlayerController' movement script and use the matching Car1 or Car2 animators.
++ If you have chosen the Car01 or Car02 model, you can reuse your PlayerController movement script and use the matching Car1 or Car2 animators.
 + If you have created your own Player, then you can create your own simple movement script without animation.

 ![An animated gif showing the Raccoon character moving around on the plane.](images/animated-char.gif)